How To Dehydrate Citrus (Dried Limes, Lemons, Orange Slices)

 With the right equipment, dehydrating is one of the easiest ways to preserve fresh produce.
 While you can totally dehydrate citrus in the oven using parchment paper and a baking sheet, I find a simple dehydrator is super easy to use and gives a tasty, consistent result.

-A dehydrator works by preserving the produce through a drying process at a constant low temperature over a period of time. \ My dehydrator is a Fowlers Vacola ultimate dehydrator.
+A dehydrator works by preserving the produce through a drying process at a constant low temperature over a period of time.
+My dehydrator is a Fowlers Vacola ultimate dehydrator.
 I’ve also used the Cuisinart dehydrator.
 It’s a really good entry-level option.
-It’s a bit smaller than my Fowlers Vacola, but it work really well and is a great option if you are just starting out.
+It’s a bit smaller than my Fowlers Vacola, but it works really well and is a great option if you are just starting out.

 How long does dehydrated citrus last?